raulcv/BearApi-JS/README.md

 * PUT
 * DELETE

-It's is fully functional, bears not use a database just json file bu users are stored in mongodb.
+It's fully functional, bears not use a database just json file bu users are stored in mongodb.

 ### 🛠 &nbsp;This project uses the following technologies: